 Modified City Council Meetings

 The City of Villa Park is strongly encouraging members of the public to participate in City Council meetings remotely, especially high-risk populations.
-The City Council meeting scheduled for May 26, 2020, and will take place via teleconferencing.
+The City Council meetings will take place via teleconferencing.
 However, there will be a City staff member present should any on-site assistance be required.
 The City is encouraging the public to participate remotely on television or online instead of attending in-person to help mitigate the risk of contracting the coronavirus, especially for high-risk populations.